Idehed/Recipe-foods-P4/README.md

 - The like and comments icon from [Fontawesome](https://fontawesome.com/)
 - Facebook, Instagram, Twitter, and Youtube icons from [Uxwing](https://uxwing.com/)
 - The home and about images from [Unsplash](https://unsplash.com/)
-<br> Home image creadits to Ella Olsson <br> About image credits to Dan Gold
+<br> Home image credits to Ella Olsson <br> About image credits to Dan Gold
-- I used this [Youtube](https://www.youtube.com/watch?v=PXqRPqDjDgc&ab_channel=Codemy.com) video to get me started wih the like button.
+- I used this [YouTube](https://www.youtube.com/watch?v=PXqRPqDjDgc&ab_channel=Codemy.com) video to get me started with the like button.
-- I used this [Yourtube](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=1&ab_channel=DeeMc) video to help me with my website.
+- I used this [YouTube](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=1&ab_channel=DeeMc) video to help me with my website.
-- With the help of this [Youtube](https://www.youtube.com/watch?v=45QSuJaHEss&ab_channel=ADesignerWhoCodes) I was able to change the color of the hamburger nav icon.
+- With the help of this [YouTube](https://www.youtube.com/watch?v=45QSuJaHEss&ab_channel=ADesignerWhoCodes) I was able to change the color of the hamburger nav icon.
 - I learned more about the Redirects through this website [realpython](https://realpython.com/django-redirects/)

 __Other Credits:__
 - The recipe website is based on the I think therefore I blog that I have adapted to fit my project.
 - Thanks to the Slack community for helping me when I got stuck.
-- Thanks to my family that has helped me test my websites functionally.
+- Thanks to my family who has helped me test my websites functionally.
 - Thanks to my mentor Ronan Mc for his support and guidance.